IoMargaris/Android-Basics-Words-App/README.md

 - How to add menu options to add buttons to the app bar.

 ### ⚙️  What I built
-Modify a starter dictionary app to implement navigation between screens using intents and adding an options menu.
+Modified a starter dictionary app to implement navigation between screens using intents and adding an options menu.

 _*Based on Google's official training pathway (Unit 3: Navigation)_